Boussu Castle

 Boussu Castle, locally known as Château de Boussu, lies in a park in the town of the same name, in the province of Hainaut in the Wallonia region in Belgium.

 The site of Boussu Castle has been occupied since Gallo-Roman times.
 The first castle was built here during the 10th century.
-It belonged to the Fontaine family and went to the Hénin-Liétard family through marriage.
+It belonged to the Fontaine family and was later transferred to the Hénin-Liétard family through marriage.

-In 1402 the castle was besieged by the Lord of Chaudmont, a sworn enemy of the Lords of Boussu.
-After a couple of days the castle was taken, plundered and partly burned down.
-In 1478 this first castle was finally destroyed as a result of the wars between France and the Duchy of Burgundy.
+In 1402, the castle was besieged by the Lord of Chaudmont, a sworn enemy of the Lords of Boussu.
+After a few days, the castle was taken, looted, and partly burned.
+In 1478, this initial castle was finally destroyed during the wars between France and the Duchy of Burgundy.

-In 1540 Jean de Hénin-Liétard, the first Count of Boussu, ordered the building of a new Boussu Castle, by the architect Jacques du Broeucq.
-In 1545 Charles V, the Holy Roman Emperor, visited his friend Jean de Hénin-Liétard to admire his new castle.
-He received a very sumptuous welcome and, although the castle was still under construction, decided to stay the night.
-In 1554 Charles V visited the castle again and again received a sumptuous welcome, which gave rise to the legend that at the end of his visit, the Count of Boussu burned down his own castle because 'after the visit of such a noble person, no one was more worthy to enter it'...
+In 1540, Jean de Hénin-Liétard, the first Count of Boussu, ordered a new castle to be built by architect Jacques du Broeucq.
+In 1545, Charles V, Holy Roman Emperor, visited his friend Jean de Hénin-Liétard to admire the new castle.
+He was warmly welcomed, and even though the castle was still under construction, he stayed overnight.
+In 1554, Charles V visited again and was again graciously received.
+This inspired the legend that at the end of his visit, the Count of Boussu burned down his own castle because 'after the visit of such a noble person, no one was more worthy to enter it...'

 Gallery